mideind/GreynirSeq/README.md

 The modeling part (nicenlp) of GreynirSeq is built on top of the excellent [fairseq](https://github.com/pytorch/fairseq) from Facebook (which is built on top of pytorch).

-GreynirSeq is licensed under the MIT license unless otherwise stated at the top of a file.
+GreynirSeq is licensed under the GNU GPLv3 license unless otherwise stated at the top of a file.

 ### What's on the horizon?
 * Cleanup and configuration of data / model loading -- currently unavailable for download